Symplectically replacing plumbings with Euler characteristic 2 4-manifolds: Proof of Theorem

 Now we will repeatedly apply the Key Lemma to the relation $x_0^2x_1x_2x_3x_4x_5^2y=abcdef$ to build a family of 2-replaceable trees.
-Starting with this relation, we apply the Key Lemma to $x_0$ and $c$, shown in bold in Figure \ref{keylemma1}.
-Notice that $z$ (shown on the right side of Figure \ref{keylemma1}) commutes with $ab$, so that the Key Lemma applies.
+Notice that the curve labeled $z$ in the right side of Figure \ref{keylemma1} commutes with the curves labeled $a$ and $b$ in the left side of Figure \ref{keylemma1}.
+Thus the Dehn twist $z$ commutes with the Dehn twist $ab$ and so we can apply the Key Lemma to $x_0$ and $c$, which are shown in bold in the left of Figure \ref{keylemma1}.
 Thus the hole encircled by $x_0$ splits and we obtain the relation $zx_1x_0wx_2x_3x_4x_5x_6^2y=abc_1c_2def$, or $x_0x_1x_2x_3x_4x_5x_6^2wyz=abc_1c_2def$, depicted on the right side of Figure \ref{keylemma1}.
-Notice that in the new relation, we relabelled the boundary parallel curves for convenience and one of the curves that was labelled $x_0$ is now labelled $w$.
+Notice that in the new relation, we relabeled the boundary parallel curves for convenience and one of the curves that was labeled $x_0$ is now labeled $w$.
 This relabelling will be done throughout.
-The 4-manifold which has Lefschetz fibration described by the monodromy $abc_1c_2def$ has Euler characteristic 2.
-Thus the plumbing tree associated to the monodromy $x_0x_1x_2x_3x_4x_5x_6^2wyz$ is 2-replaceable (see Figure \ref{plumb1}).
+Once again, it is easy to see that the total space of the Lefschetz fibration described by the monodromy $abc_1c_2def$ is a 2-replacement of the plumbing tree associated to the monodromy $x_0x_1x_2x_3x_4x_5x_6^2wyz$, which is depicted in Figure \ref{plumb1}.
 Now, inductively assume that the relation $x_0\cdot\cdot\cdot x_{n+3}^2wyz^{n-3}=abc_1\cdot\cdot\cdot c_{n-1}def$ holds, as in the left side of Figure \ref{keylemma2}.
-Then, again since $z$ commutes with $ab$, we can apply the Key Lemma to $x_0$ and $c_1$ to obtain the relation $x_0\cdot\cdot\cdot x_{n+3}^2wyz^{n-2}=abc_1\cdot\cdot\cdot c_{n-1}def$.
-As before, the Euler characteristic of the 4-manifold with Leftschetz fibration described by the monodromy $abc_1\cdot\cdot\cdot c_{n-1}def$ has Euler characteristic 2 and so the plumbing tree shown in Figure \ref{plumb2} is 2-replaceable for all $n\ge2$.
+Then since $z$ commutes with $ab$, we can apply the Key Lemma to $x_0$ and $c_1$ to obtain the relation $x_0\cdot\cdot\cdot x_{n+3}^2wyz^{n-2}=abc_1\cdot\cdot\cdot c_{n-1}def$.
+As before, the total space of the Leftschetz fibration described by the monodromy $abc_1\cdot\cdot\cdot c_{n-1}def$ is a 2-replacement of the plumbing tree shown in Figure \ref{plumb2}.